Our Multifaceted Work for Horses

 The U.S. Senate is currently considering a provision to end the slaughter of American horses by banning their transport for that purpose.
 In July 2021, the U.S. House of Representatives passed the Carter-Fitzpatrick Amendment to the INVEST in America Act, a sweeping surface transportation bill that invests billions of dollars in our nation’s transportation systems.
 Now, we must prioritize passing this measure in the U.S. Senate so that we can finally protect our nation’s equines from inhumane slaughter.
 We need your help to speak up for horses today!
 Please visit the ASPCA Advocacy Center to urge your members of Congress to protect America's equines!

 Soring—the practice of using chains or chemical burns to injure a horse’s hooves and legs to elicit an exaggerated gait in the show ring—is pervasive in the breed-specific Tennessee Walking Horse Industry.
 Ending this abuse is essential, which is why the ASPCA supports passage of the federal Prevent All Soring Tactics (PAST) Act.
-This bill passed in the U.S. House of Representatives in 2019 but did not pass in the Senate that session.
-We are awaiting its reintroduction in 2021.

 The ASPCA has always been at the forefront of disaster response and cruelty intervention.
 Our National Field Response team has helped tens of thousands of animals, including horses and other equines, displaced by hurricanes, wildfires, mudslides and other disasters.